iamaaditya/VQA_Demo/README.md

 ## Dependency

-(Python dependencies listed on requirements.txt)
+(Python dependencies and versions used listed on requirements.txt)

 1. Keras
    * Modular deep learning library based on python